Null Modem

 The 9-pin serial port pinout is located in the table below.

-RS-232 uses Asynchronous Framing [Known data width, 8bits] with NRZ encoding.
+RS-232 uses Asynchronous Framing [Known data width, 8 bits] with NRZ encoding.

 Normally the RS232 interface is asynchronous.
 RS232 is rated to operate up to 20kbps.
-The maximum RS232 cable length is a little less then 20 meters.

 For a detailed description of the RS232 bus standard refer to the EIA-232 Bus page.